open-afc-project/openafc/tools/geo_converters/README.md

 Raster geospatial files (those that contain heights, land usage, population density, etc.) are, essentially image files (usually TIFF or PNG) with some metadata.
 Geospatial data is encoded as pixel values (data stored in pixel may be signed/unsigned int8/16/32/64, float 32/64, complex int/float of those sizes).
 Pixel size (distance between adjacent pixels) and alignment on degree mesh might be essential.

 By default GDAL keeps pixel size and alignment during conversions - and it works well in many cases.
-In some cases however (e.f. when converting from MAP data - as in case of land usage source files or when pixels are slightly off their intended positions) pixel size and alignment should be specified/corrected explicitly (this is named resampling - more on it later).
+In some cases however (e.g. when converting from MAP data - as in case of land usage source files or when pixels are slightly off their intended positions) pixel size and alignment should be specified/corrected explicitly (this is named resampling - more on it later).
 Here are command line parameters for setting/changing pixel size:

 |Parameter|Meaning|
 |---------|-------|